Please Wait, Loading Content...

 In the first half of the 20th century, professional golfers were viewed as second-class citizens by the amateur elite who ruled the game in the USA.
 It was difficult for working players to gain membership at the country’s top clubs, while the nascent United States Golf Association showed no interest in promoting any prize-money competitions besides the US Open.

-PGA Championship golf bettingAmong the matters discussed at that those early gatherings was the creation of a national championship open only to professional players.
-The first PGA Championship was held in October 2016 at Siwanoy Country Club in Bronxville, New York, where England’s Jim Barnes defeated Scotland’s Jock Hutchison one-up in the final match.
-Mr Wanamaker donated over $2,500 in prize money, a diamond-studded winner’s medal, and a trophy that was later named in his honour.
+Among the matters discussed at those early gatherings was the creation of a national championship open only to professional players.
+The first PGA Championship was held in October 1916 at Siwanoy Country Club in Bronxville, New York, where England’s Jim Barnes defeated Scotland’s Jock Hutchison one-up in the final match.
+Mr. Wanamaker donated over $2,500 in prize money, a diamond-studded winner’s medal, and a trophy that was later named in his honor—the Wanamaker Trophy.

-Nowadays, the PGA Championship is contested between 156 players from all over the world.
+Nowadays, the PGA Championship is contested by 156 players from around the world.
 Automatic qualification is awarded to past champions; recent winners of other majors (last five years) and the Players Championship (last three years); any PGA Tour winner from the last 12 months; the top 70 on the PGA Tour money list; the top 15 from the previous PGA Championship; and the top finishers in that year’s PGA National Professional Championships for club pros.
 True to its roots, this remains the only major tournament in which leading amateurs are not invited to compete.

 Best bookmakers for USPGA Championship betting